-Take Scenic Drive Around Crater Lake
+Take a Scenic Drive Around Crater Lake

 03 of 07

-Located toward the end of the road that leads up to Rim Drive, this year-round facility is not only a Crater Lake National Park visitor center, but the park headquarters, a book store and a post office.
+Located toward the end of the road that leads up to Rim Drive, this year-round facility is not only a Crater Lake National Park visitor center, but the park headquarters, a book store, and a post office.
 In short, it's an all-around great place to stop at the beginning of your visit.
 Sure, you can enjoy the beautiful lake without knowing much about it, but orient yourself with some knowledge about Crater Lake and Mount Mazama through interpretive exhibits and a film and you can appreciate it even more.
-Expert park rangers can provide information about trail and road conditions, recreation trails and campgrounds.
+Expert park rangers can provide information about trail and road conditions, recreation trails, and campgrounds.
 And pick up a copy of "Crater Lake Reflections" so you've got the latest and greatest information and maps for the park.

 04 of 07

-Waterfalls, wildflowers and volcanic spires.
+Waterfalls, wildflowers, and volcanic spires.
 Wooded landscapes that open up to awesome Crater Lake views.
-These are all great reasons to enjoy a hike - or several! - during your visit to Crater Lake National Park.
+These are all great reasons to enjoy a hike during your visit to Crater Lake National Park.
 The easier nature trails include the Lady of the Woods loop at the Steel Visitor Center or the accessible Godfrey Glen.
 From Rim Village you can enjoy the 2.4-mile Discovery Point trail that skirts the caldera rim and offers great lake and Wizard Island views.
 Whether in sight of the lake or among down-slope woods and meadows, once in the park you'll find many hiking options.Continue to 5 of 7 below.

 05 of 07

 The Volcano Boat Tour allows you to experience Crater Lake's unique scenery looking around and up from the water rather than down from the caldera rim.
 A knowledgeable park ranger comes along on each trip to fill you in on the lake and park's history and science.
-The tour stops at Wizard Island, where adventurous guests can - with advanced reservations - spend a few hours hiking and exploring the island.
+The tour stops at Wizard Island, where adventurous guests can—with advanced reservations—spend a few hours hiking and exploring the island.
 The Crater Lake boat tour is not for everyone.
 It begins and ends with a steep, mile-plus hike; the boat dock is located 700 feet down at Cleetwood Cove on the north side of the lake.

 06 of 07